 Take a section of your hair and examine it carefully under good light.
 Hold it between two fingers.
 You can look in a mirror if that helps.

 You will be able to see individual shafts of hair splitting into a “Y,” or even further splitting into three or more segments.

-If you have split ends, you need to panic.
-Actually don’t panic, but you’ll need to amputate on these wounded soldiers, cutting at least a ¼ inch above the split.
+Don’t panic if you have split ends, but you’ll need to amputate on these wounded soldiers, cutting at least a ¼ inch above the split.
 We recommend finding a barber or stylist you trust, and who is educated about hair.

 Barber shops are badass—we go there for beard trims—they just might not have as much experience with long hair.